-The Sochi Olympics had numerous corruption reports-alleged and rumored-with various contractors.
+The Sochi Olympics had numerous corruption reports-alleged and rumored with various contractors.
 How extensive do you believe the problems were?

 The corrupt dealings between the Sochi organizing committee, and various contractors associated with Putin and Russian oligarchs, have been thoroughly documented.
 Furthermore, organizations such as Human Rights Watch and Amnesty International, have exposed the human costs of these illegal practices.
-Russian opposition politician and whistleblower Boris Nemtsov, who was assassinated in 2015, was co-author of an early report.
+Russian opposition politician and whistleblower Boris Nemtsov, who was assassinated in 2015, was co-author of an early report.1 countries.

-There has been much discussion and debate about the economic impacts for host countries.
 From a historical perspective, what is the economic impact to the host country?
-Who stands to gain the most and least in host countries?

-service jobs are likely to be taken up by those with few other employment options, for example, racialized and ethnic-minority women.
+Who stands to gain the most and least in host countries? service jobs are likely to be taken up by those with few other employment options, for example, racialized and ethnic-minority women.
+Olympic construction generates jobs for tradespeople, mostly men, in the seven-